May be extended by classes, objects, traits, and packages (via package objects).

 Note that the result of the test is modulo Scala's erasure semantics.

-Therefore the expression 1.isInstanceOf[String]
+Therefore the expression 1.isInstanceOf[String] will return false, while the

-expression List(1).isInstanceOf[List[String]]
+expression List(1).isInstanceOf[List[String]] will return true.

 In the latter example, because the type argument is erased as part of compilation it is